GrandpaScout/GSAnimBlend/README.md

 end
 ```

+Multiple blending callbacks can be assigned to a single animation by giving them a different priority in the
+`:setOnBlend()` method.
+Callbacks with higher priorities are called later to allow them to overwrite callbacks with
+lower priorities.
+Priority 0 is used by the default callback provided by GSAnimBlend, if a custom callback uses priority 0 it will run
+instead of the default callback.

 Blending callbacks need access to the default Figura implementations of Animation methods to work properly, which
 GSAnimBlend provides at `GSBlend.oldF`.